checkup21/m5stack_mqtt_client/README.md

 In this repo it's used to display information about a small solar inverter whose information is pulled via [OpenDTU](https://github.com/tbnobody/OpenDTU) and the information subsequently pushed to mqtt.

-We use the given micropython environment implement all our functionality.
+We use the given micropython environment to implement all our functionality.
 This project was based on [UIFLOW 2.2.x](https://uiflow2.m5stack.com/) at the time of writing.

 The product is often listed as